ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/social-sharing.md

   ...
 ```

-Then we will add a test within the `share in a web mobile context` describe block.
+Then we will add a test within the `share in a mobile context` describe block.

 ```TypeScript
       it('calls the share plugin when clicked', async () => {